 - Money Laundering Involving PEPs

 - Identifying Politically Exposed Persons

 - Defining the Scope Of The PEP Definition

-One very important tool that should be part of your operational AML compliance toolkit is about dealing with PEPs.
+One very important tool that should be part of your operational AML compliance toolkit is about dealing with Politically Exposed Persons (PEPs).
 Subsequentially to any form of customer due diligence, you will most likely have to deal with this group of customers.
 The first thing you might wonder is, what in the world is a PEP.